IsaacJrTypes/it261/README.md

 Final files are not optimized <br>
 Use User: guest <br>
 Password: 1234 <br>
-Database capped at 50 reg users
+Database capped at 50 reg users <br>
+*Art assets sourced from Creative Common websites*